PREPARING FOR AUDITIONS

-Preparation will include researching the event, choosing, planning , learning and physicalising repertoire.
+Preparation will include researching the event, choosing, planning, learning and physicalising the repertoire.
 This process can sometimes be quite complicated and can take months of preparation.

-How the student arrives at the venue, how she warms up, what she wears, how she enters the room, how she stands, how she gesticulates and how she introduces herself are all important aspects of necessary preparation.
-When one is dealing with an important audition, where certain factors are unfamiliar, it is really important to plan what one is able to control.
+Other things to bear in mind include : when and how the student arrives at the venue, how she warms up, what she wears, how she enters the room, how she stands, how she gesticulates and how she introduces herself.
+These are all essential aspects of preparation.
+When the student is preparing for an important audition, where certain factors are unfamiliar, it is really important to plan what one is able to control.

 My home studio: Heathfield East Sussex.